-In a recent report the Government was yet again criticised for failing to find a long term funding solution for the social care system.
-As we head towards the summer, and a 6 week break for Parliament, there are a lot of ideas being discussed.
+There are currently a lot of ideas being discussed about how to reform the social care system.
 One of the top proposals for solving the social care crisis is Free Personal Care, but what does it mean, and how would it affect the people Sense supports?

 What is Personal Care?